oresat/oresat-zephyr/boot/README.md

 # INTRODUCTION
 This is the base directory for bootloader development using Zephyr.
 Specifically, Zephyr is directly compatible and integrated with MCUBoot - [GitHub MCUBoot](https://github.com/mcu-tools/mcuboot/tree/main)

+- "Hello world" skeleton application which can be used as a starting point for Zephyr application development using mcuboot.
+It includes the configuration "glue" needed to make the application loadable by mcuboot in addition to a basic Zephyr hello world application's code.

 ## Getting Started